-Step 1: Standing dead trees shall be measured on permanent sample plots (established for estimating tree biomass - see paragraph 5.1.1 above) using the same criteria and monitoring frequency used for measuring living trees.
+Step 1 Standing dead trees shall be measured on permanent sample plots (established for estimating tree biomass - see 2.5.1.1 above) using the same criteria and monitoring frequency used for measuring living trees.
 The decomposed portion that corresponds to the original above-ground and below-ground biomass is discounted.

-Step 2: The decomposition class of the dead tree and the diameter at breast height shall be recorded and the standing dead wood is categorized under the following four decomposition classes:
+Step 2 The decomposition class of the dead tree and the diameter at breast height shall be recorded and the standing dead wood is categorized under the following four decomposition classes:

-- (1) Tree with branches and twigs that resembles a live tree (except for leaves); - (2) Tree with no twigs, but with persistent small and large branches; - (3) Tree with large branches only; - (4) Bole only, no branches.
+CLASS 1.
+Tree with branches and twigs that resembles a live tree (except for leaves); CLASS 2.
+Tree with no twigs, but with persistent small and large branches; CLASS 3.
+Tree with large branches only; CLASS 4.
+Bole only, no branches.

-Step 3a: For tree in the decomposition class 1 biomass should be estimated using the allometric equation for living trees.

-Step 3b: When the bole is in decomposition classes 2, 3 or 4, it is recommended to limit the estimate of the biomass to the main trunk of the tree.
+- Step 3a For tree in the decomposition class 1 biomass should be estimated using the allometric equation for living trees. - Step 3b When the bole is in decomposition classes 2, 3 or 4, it is recommended to limit the estimate of the biomass to the main trunk of the tree.
 Usually, there are no allometric equations applicable for such boles and their biomass is estimated based on volume assessment.
 The volume of dead wood is converted to biomass using the dead wood density appropriate for the decomposition class.